truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 This enables *QUIC*, a protocol based on UDP that provides parallel uploads and downloads.

 Your TrueNAS system must be up and running in order to check your open port.
 If your port forwarding is working, port 20988 is open.
-There are various tools available on the web you can use to check if the port is open.
 {{< /expand >}}
 ## Create the Storj Datasets on TrueNAS SCALE